typedb/typedb-docs/05-typedb-cluster/02-kubernetes.md

 * Minikube only has a single node, so `singlePodPerNode` needs to be set to `false`
 * Minikube's node only has as much CPUs as the local machine: `kubectl get node/minikube -o=jsonpath='{.status.allocatable.cpu}'`.
-  Therefore, for deploying a 3-node Grakn Cluster to a node with 8 vCPUs, `cpu` can be set to `2` at maximum.
+  Therefore, for deploying a 3-node TypeDB Cluster to a node with 8 vCPUs, `cpu` can be set to `2` at maximum.
 * Storage size probably needs to be tweaked from default value of `100Gi` (or fully disabled persistent) as total storage required is `storage.size` multiplied by `replicas`.
 In our example, total storage requirement is 30Gi.